-A 'Romantische Strasse' must live up to its name, and as a real symbol of German Romanticism Germany’s Romantic Road does exactly that.
+A "Romantische Strasse" must live up to its name, and as a real symbol of German Romanticism Germany’s Romantic Road does exactly that.

-Perhaps inspired by this in 1950 a group of Augsburg business people and journalists came up with an idea to try to attract tourists to what had been a trade route during the Middle Ages, but had become a travel route just a few years before the war.
+Perhaps inspired by this in 1950 a group of Augsburg business people and journalists came up with an idea to try to attract tourists to what had been a trade route during the Middle Ages, but had become a tourist route just a few years before the war.

-Formerly an affluent and well traveled trade route, in a part of Germany which during Emperor Augustus Caesar's rule 2000 years ago was an outpost of the Roman Empire, the Romantic Road is a journey through history.
+Formerly an affluent and well traveled trade route, in a part of Germany that during Emperor Augustus Caesar's rule 2000 years ago was an outpost of the Roman Empire, the Romantic Road is a journey through history.

-It is filled with picturesque landscapes, culture from art to food and wine, ancient castles, Baroque, Gothic, Rococo and Romanesque churches, cathedrals and architecture, as well as the picture book walled towns and villages many of which, with their medieval half timbered buildings and cobbled streets, are outwardly not much changed from the middle ages.
+It is filled with picturesque landscapes, culture from art to food and wine, ancient castles, Baroque, Gothic, Rococo and Romanesque churches, cathedrals and architecture, as well as picture book walled towns and villages many of which, with their medieval half timbered buildings and cobbled streets, are outwardly not much changed from the middle ages.

-Outside of peak holiday times, which occasionally could be described as more frenzied than serene, it is an undeniably peaceful and calming escape from contemporary living and in many ways a journey back in time.
+Outside peak holiday times, which occasionally could be described as more frenzied than serene, it is an undeniably peaceful and calming escape from contemporary living and in many ways a journey back in time.

-From north to south the Romantic Road begins in the ancient city of Wuerzburg, which after being almost totally destroyed in 1945 has been restored to its former splendor, with renovation work still continuing on many of the outstanding and historic buildings such as the baroque style 'Residence' World Heritage Site.
+From north to south the Romantic Road begins in the ancient city of Wuerzburg, which after being almost totally destroyed in 1945 has been restored to its former splendor, with renovation work still continuing on many of the outstanding and historic buildings such as the baroque style "Residence" World Heritage Site.

-There are over twenty beautiful Southern German medieval towns and villages along the Romantic Road, but for the majority of tourists a town that has been used as a background or inspiration for among other things Pinocchio, and other fantasy films, is at the top of their 'must see' list Rothenburg ob der Tauber.
+There are over twenty beautiful Southern German medieval towns and villages along the Romantic Road, but for the majority of tourists a town that has been used as a background or inspiration for among other things Pinocchio, and other fantasy films, is at the top of their "must see" list Rothenburg ob der Tauber.

-As a town which reached its peak of influence and wealth in the 13th and 14th centuries, Rothenburg had neither the money nor connections to modernize in the 16th century when most similar towns were expanding.
+As a town that reached its peak of influence and wealth in the 13th and 14th centuries, Rothenburg had neither the money nor connections to modernize in the 16th century when most similar towns were expanding.
 A subsequent preservation order later prevented any changes, apart from repairing war damage, so its original buildings remain virtually intact and you have only to walk around the town to get a real sense of what it must have been like to live in those days.

 Each town along the Romantic Road has its own charm.

-From Wuerzburg to Fuessen or from Fuessen to Wuerzburg, it is not important which direction one takes, the aptly named Romantic Road is not only a trip into the past it is a fascinating and welcoming blend of the cultural, natural and even the culinary worlds, as well as a spellbinding journey of discovery.
+From Wuerzburg to Fuessen or from Fuessen to Wuerzburg, it is not important the direction one takes, aptly named Romantic Road is not only a trip into the past it is a fascinating and welcoming blend of the cultural, natural and even the culinary worlds, as well as a spellbinding journey of discovery.